iBicha/playlet/docs/README.md

   - By default, it tries to load the latest version from Github
   - If that fails (for example, if Github was down), it fallsback to loading an embedded copy of Playlet Lib
     - `if Github was down` -> yes, this has happened in the past, and it did not stop Playlet for working.
-  - In dev mode, it loads playlet lib that's being served by [BrightScript Language Extension for VS Code](#brightscript-language-extension-for-vs-code)
+  - In dev mode, it loads Playlet lib that's being served by [BrightScript Language Extension for VS Code](#brightscript-language-extension-for-vs-code)
   - Once loaded, Playlet loads the `MainScene` from Playlet Lib
 - Pass Launch parameters and Input parameters to Playlet Lib
 - Show a loading screen and wait for Playlet Lib to hide it